 Why Kick around the Clock?

 Why not?
 This fun event gives youth-soccer players the chance to get some kicks during the winter.
 Each team is guaranteed three, 25-minute games, with a referee officiating every game.

-Individual awards go to all members of first- and second-place teams.
+Based on three pool-play games, the top team in each bracket gets a ginormous chocolate-chip cookie.
 Plus, we'll have awards each day for these categories: best team name, coolest uniforms, friendliest team members and craziest hair.
 So, it's going to be pretty awesome.
 Why not bring your team together and make plans to make memories as part of this one-of-a-kind, indoor tournament?